Khurramnaveed3233/EdTech-Online-Courses-Analysis/README.md

 8. Relationship between course duration and views.
 9. Impact of skill variety on viewership.

-## 1. Course Type By Popularity
+## 1. Distribution of Course Types Across Categories

 - **Type:** Bar Chart
-- **Description:** Shows the distribution of course types (Courses, Specializations, Professional Certificates).
+- **Description:** The bar chart shows the distribution of course types: Courses, Specializations, and Professional Certificates and courses dominate with 746 instances, followed by specializations (132) and Professional Certificates (fewer in number).

+   - **Insight:**
-- **Insight:** Courses are the most popular format, followed by Specializations and Professional Certificates.
+       - Courses are the most popular format across all categories, indicating learners prefer shorter, more focused content.
+       - **Insight:** Specializations and Professional Certificates are less common but may appeal to learners seeking in-depth knowledge or career advancement.